Max Chandler-Mather: Political positions

-In a 2020 interview with Tom Ballard, Chandler-Mather expressed a desire to turn the Queensland Greens into a mass party that was primarily supported by the working class, though he stated he did not identify as a socialist ideologically, instead claiming that his priorities merely overlapped with what is often perceived as socialism.
-Chandler-Mather's positions were deemed by the Green Left Weekly to be firmly on the left-wing of the Greens, noting his support for a four-day workweek and the public ownership of the electricity and telecommunications industries.
+In a 2020 interview with Tom Ballard, Chandler-Mather expressed a desire to turn the Queensland Greens into a mass party that was primarily supported by the working class.
+He stated he did not identify as a socialist ideologically although his priorities overlapped with what is often perceived as socialism.
+Chandler-Mather's positions were deemed by the Green Left Weekly to be firmly on the left wing of the Greens, noting his support for a four-day workweek and the public ownership of the electricity and telecommunications industries.
 Chandler-Mather describes his politics during his time at university as supporting democratic socialism.
 He has also been described as a "left populist".

-In 2023, defending his party's transitional demand that Australian rents should be frozen then capped, he said that passing the Housing Australia Future Fund bill would mollify renters and set back the Greens' campaign.